Santa Barbara Weekend Getaway: 3-Day Itinerary

 One of our favorite things to do for a special occasion is book tickets for a sunset cruise in the Santa Barbara harbor on the Double Dolphin.
 It’s a lovely 2-hour cruise around the harbor offered year-round with drinks and snacks for purchase onboard (you may not bring your own).

 TIP: Wear layers!
-It can get chilly/windy on the water.
+It can get chilly/windy on the water, even on hot days.